MariuszJozef/GEANT4-Example4-MaterialsAndLabels/README.md

 # GEANT4-Example4-MaterialsAndLabels
-This exemplifies how to change materials of detector components at runtime and how to dynamically adjust labels.
-Messenger classes are used.
+This example shows how to change materials of detector components at runtime and how to dynamically adjust labels.
+A DetectorMessenger class is used for the former and a RunAction class for the latter; the labels always face the viewer irrespective of how the scene is oriented.
+Furthermore, the beam dispersion is controlled via PrimaryGeneratorAction class.

 ![](GEANT4-Example4-3.gif)
 ![](GEANT4-Example4-9.gif)